PART 2: TIME OUT

 “What the hell are you doing?”

 Frank jumped at the unexpected voice and banged his head on his desk lamp.
 “Ow!”
-He turned to see Carrie glaring at him.
+He turned to see Carrie standing behind him and glaring.
 “I’m trying to figure out how this time machine works,” Frank reminded her.
 “How long have you been awake?”

 Carrie had fallen asleep on the couch in the corner of his basement lab soon after they’d arrived.
 Well, he called it a basement lab, it was more an unfinished section of the basement that his parents let him use for performing scientific experiments.